-Back in July, Jeff Rajeck answered this question in his article written for Econsultancy, entitled Are marketers ready for hyper-personalisation?
-His definition of this relatively new trend in marketing is this:
+Rajeck answered this question in his article written for Econsultancy, entitled

 That’s a pretty good summary of hyper-personalisation and Jeff goes on to offer some practical examples of how to implement it in your marketing strategies.
 However, the brands that are making big things happen with hyper-personalisation have moved beyond using data to target users and customers with more relevant messaging.

 content to people based on what they’re already listening to/watching and what

 In the case of Spotify, the goal is to keep users engaged with a software platform (hyper-personalisation isn’t only important for eCommerce), whereas the goal with Amazon and other online retailers is to maximise sales.

 maximise the value of each customer and turn them into repeat buyers.
 By 2013, Amazon recommendations were generating 35% of all sales

 We’ve looked at Stitch Fix before in our best eCommerce landing page examples article.
 The brand offers a truly personalised online clothes shopping experience for its users.

 Upon signing up, users provide information about their style preferences and Stitch Fix matches their profile with one of its (almost) 4,000 stylists who make hand-picked recommendations for individual users.
 This means customers get human recommendations from expert stylists for clothes, shoes and accessories – all of which should match their personal styles, fit perfectly and work together as complete outfits.